I’m sure you’ve heard it said that you should treat your property investments like a business.

 Rather than imagining yourself in the property you’re looking at, think about the type of tenant you want to attract and whether they would be happy living there.

-After all, the tenant will help to pay your mortgage and by knowing your target market and catering to their likes and dislikes, you’re less likely to have extended vacancy periods and more likely to achieve top rental dollar.
+After all, the tenant will help to pay your mortgage and by knowing your target market and catering to their likes and dislikes, you're less likely to have extended vacancy periods and more likely to achieve top rental dollars.

 3. Keep your property pristine

-One way to make sure you get the best tenant to look after your asset, whilst at the same time ensuring it retains its long term value, is to conduct regular and timely maintenance.
+One way to make sure you get the best tenant to look after your asset, whilst at the same time ensuring it retains its long-term value, is to conduct regular and timely maintenance.

 Additionally, you are more likely to attract a tenant who pays their rent on time and treats the property with the same respect as they would their own home.